davidcolton/sample-wids/docs/pre-work/readme.md

 1. Create a Replicate [API Token](https://replicate.com/account/api-tokens).

+1. When you run the sample Notebooks you will be prompted to enter this token.

-1. Set your Replicate API Token as an environment variable in your terminal where you will run the notebook:
+1. Alternatively you can set your Replicate API Token as an environment variable in your terminal where you will run the notebook:

     ```shell
     export REPLICATE_API_TOKEN=<your_replicate_api_token>